This spot has been added by

-Avatoru pass is not as famous as its mythic neighbor Tiputa, yet drift snorkeling is also possible here.
-A boat drops you at the channel entrance and lets you glide along with the current down to the inner lagoon.
-In the meantime, you’ll feast your eyes on the rich underwater life: if you’re lucky enough you will spot sharks, rays and turtles from the water surface.
+Avatoru pass is not as famous as its mythic neighbor Tiputa, but drift snorkeling is also possible -and great!) there.
+A boat drops you at the channel entrance and lets you drift along with the current down to the inner lagoon.
+In the meantime, you’ll feast your eyes on the rich underwater life: if you’re lucky enough you will spot sharks, rays and turtles from the surface of the sea.

 The experience is quite impressive: drift snorkel means you will be carried away, taken by a moderate current over an important depth.
 As a consequence, it is not to be undertaken by young children or debutant swimmers.
-Do not consider exploring the channel alone.
+Do not consider snorkeling this location without a guide.

-Once your boat is set in position in the pass, you will enter the water directly from it.
+Once your boat is in the pass, you will enter the water directly from it.
 A guide will stay with you all the way down to the pick-up point.

 You will enjoy observing the underwater world all along your journey from the pass entrance to the inner lagoon.
 After letting you jump in the water, your boat will follow you at a distance and ultimately pick you up at the pass exit in Rangiroa lagoon.

-The pass central part is deep (↕30 to 35 m), but the depth lessens as you get close to the motu separating the pass in two, on the inner lagoon side (↕4-10 m).
-Deep areas are best for spotting sharks (mainly blacktip reef sharks), rays (including majestic manta rays) and sea turtles.
+Deep areas are best for spotting sharks (mainly blacktip reef sharks), rays (including majestic manta rays) and green sea turtles.
 Just like in Tiputa Pass, luck can change everything in this spot.
-Just a few minutes apart, two groups may have totally different experiences and spot many species or just a few.
+Just a few minutes apart, two groups of snorkelers can have totally different experiences and spot many species or just a few.

-Snorkeling is easier along the pass shores and around the motu (↕1,5-3m).
-Some areas are covered with corals sheltering numerous fish, including triggerfish, canrangidae and surgeonfish.
+Snorkeling is more “classic” along the pass shores and around the motu (↕5-10ft/1,5-3m).
+Some areas are covered with corals sheltering numerous fish, including triggerfish, trevallies and surgeonfish.

-An excursion down the Avatoru Pass generally includes 2 to 3 drifts, which should be enough to explore both the center and the edges of the channel.
-If you take part in an excursion to the Blue Lagoon, you will most likely have to settle for one only drift.
+A tour to the Avatoru Pass generally includes 2 to 3 drifts, which should be enough to explore both the center and the edges of the channel.
+If you take part in an excursion to the Blue Lagoon, you will most likely have to settle for only one drift.

 Several snacks and restaurants are settled around the pontoon and in Avatoru village.
-Opening times may vary, consider inquiring about them in advance.
+Opening times may vary, consider inquiring about it in advance.

 These spots are only recommended to good swimmers, in good physical conditions, and with excellent snorkeling skills.
 These spots can experience currents, moderate waves, important depths, tight or narrow passages, or tricky water entrance, and can be located near hazardous areas (channels, boat traffic, strong currents…).
 The distance to swim to reach the most interesting snorkeling areas can be important - up to 500 meters.
 The “advanced” category includes drift snorkeling (transported by currents) and snorkeling off the coast.